mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 In the example below, the actions are the same as in the section above, but they are rendered inside a menu:

 {{"demo": "ActionBarComponent.js"}}

+## Top bar

+The top bar is available on all picker components.
+It is located at the top of the picker's views.
+You can provide any custom component to this slot.
+By default, it is empty.

+{{"demo": "TopBarComponent.js"}}